Department of Communication and New Media Studies

 Ph.D.
 Mass Communication, Ohio University, M.A.
 Mass Communication, University of Denver, B.A.
 French, Wittenberg University

-Dr. Wagner is an assistant professor in the Department of Communication and New Media Studies.
+Dr. Crews is an assistant professor in the Department of Communication and New Media Studies.
 She teaches a variety of communication courses including Spoken Word and Mass Media and Contemporary Culture.
-Dr. Wagner earned her Ph.D. in Mass Communication from Ohio Univeristy.
+Dr. Crews earned her Ph.D. in Mass Communication from Ohio Univeristy.
 Her dissertation, "Identity: Girls Everyday, On and Offline," focused on the culture of adolescent girlhood and identity performance as they coexist with social networking and mediated contexts.
-Dr. Wagner received her M.A. in Mass Communication with an emphasis on film studies from the University of Denver, and she earned her B.A. in French from Wittenberg University.
+Dr. Crews received her M.A. in Mass Communication with an emphasis on film studies from the University of Denver, and she earned her B.A. in French from Wittenberg University.

-When not teaching, Dr. Wagner likes going to concerts, catching up on reality TV, and reading young adult literature.
+When not teaching, Dr. Crews likes going to concerts, catching up on reality TV, and reading young adult literature.
 She is also a novice quilter, puppy enthusiast and culinary adventurist.